 Leavenworth Fish Hatchery Pollinator Garden- Leavenworth, WA

-WSU Master Gardeners help maintain this garden, which was installed in 2016 to create a safe pollinator and monarch butterfly habitat for student and public education.
-All plants within the garden were chosen to provide nectar, and include over 200 milkweed plants.
+WSU Master Gardeners maintain this garden, which was installed in 2016 to create a safe pollinator and monarch butterfly habitat for student and public education.
+All plants within the garden were chosen to provide nectar, and include over 200 milkweed plants and numerous plants native to Washington state.
 In 2016 the garden earned Honorable Mention from the North American Pollinator Protection Campaign Roadside Management Award.

 Douglas PUD- East Wenatchee, WA